-Registering or otherwise formally qualifies qualifying to do business within this a state does will not, by that fact alone, lose its forfeit the protection that may otherwise apply under P.L.
-86-272.
-Where, separate from or ancillary to such registration or qualification, the company receives and seeks in that state.
-Seeking to use or protect any additional benefit or protection from this under state law through engaging in other activity not otherwise protected under P.L.
-86-272 or this Statement, (such as protecting a trade secret or corporate name), such will forfeit the protection shall be removed.
+Registering or qualifying to do business within-this a state will not forfeit the protection that may otherwise apply under P.L.
+86-272 in that state.
+Seeking to use or protect any additional benefit under state law through engaging in other activity not protected under P.L.
+86-272 (such as protecting a trade secret or corporate name),-suchwill forfeit the protection.